Feathercoin (FTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Feathercoin Historical Price

-According to the latest data gathered on Feathercoin live price page, the current price of Feathercoin is 0.00387239USD.
-The circulating supply of Feathercoin(FTC) is 287.32M FTC , giving it a market capitalization of $1.11M.
+According to the latest data gathered on Feathercoin live price page, the current price of Feathercoin is 0.00398101USD.
+The circulating supply of Feathercoin(FTC) is 287.38M FTC , giving it a market capitalization of $1.14M.

 The Feathercoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.